Syncano/website/_posts/2014-10-09-getting-started-swift-playground.markdown

 <p>Next, add a DataSource class.
 Implement obligatory functions returning the number of rows in a section, a cell for index path, and as an extra - the number of sections in a table view to see how creating the header view in Delegate works:</p>

-{% highlight javascript linenos %}class DataSource : NSObject, UITableViewDataSource {
+{% highlight javascript linenos=table %}class DataSource : NSObject, UITableViewDataSource {
 &nbsp; func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
 &nbsp; &nbsp; return 2
 &nbsp; }